 There are 2.1 million children under the age of 18 living in Liberia.
-Decades of conflicts and the recent Ebola epidemic have negatively affected the lives of children – many have been displaced from their home and lost parental care.
-Less than 68 per cent of Liberia children finish primary school.
-In many cases the parents can’t afford the extra costs – transport, clothing, school books and materials of schooling.
+Decades of conflicts and the recent Ebola epidemic have negatively affected the lives of children – many have been displaced from their homes and lost parental care.
+Less than 68 percent of Liberia children finish primary school.
+In many cases, the parents can’t afford the extra costs – transport, clothing, school books, and materials of schooling.

 Walk around your home and collect items you and your family no longer need — shirt, pants, dress, shoes, toy, computer, children cloths, etc.